jorgebucaran/hyperapp/README.md

 [CDN]: https://unpkg.com/hyperapp

 * **Declarative**: HyperApp's design is based on the [Elm Architecture].
 Create scalable browser-based applications using a functional paradigm.
 The twist is you don't have to learn a new language.
-* **Custom tags**: Build complex user interfaces from custom tags.
-Custom tags are stateless, framework agnostic and easy to debug.
+* **Stateless components**: Build complex user interfaces from [stateless components](/docs/stateless-components.md).
+Stateless components are framework agnostic and easy to debug.
-* **Batteries-included**: Out of the box, HyperApp has Elm-like state management and a virtual DOM engine; it still weighs `1kb` and has no dependencies.
+* **Batteries-included**: Out of the box, HyperApp combines state management with a Virtual DOM engine that supports keyed updates & [lifecycle events](/docs/lifecycle-events.md) — all with no dependencies.

 [Get started with HyperApp](/docs/getting-started.md)